Leap Week Calendars

 ratiois of 45 year cycles against 62 year cycles.
 The Gregorian Cycle is the only one where the number of years is divisible by 10.Ratio Years Leap Weeks Mean Year Comments 0/1 62 11 365.241936 Pure 62 year cycle 1/15 975 173 365.242051 1/14 913 162 365.242059 1/13 851 151 365.242068 1/12 789 140 365.242079 1/11 727 129 365.242091 1/10 665 118 365.242105 1/9 603 107 365.242123 1/8 541 96 365.242144 1/7 479 85 365.242171 2/13 896 159 365.2421875 Bonavian Cycle (7*128 yrs) 1/6 417 74 365.242206 Half a Vij 834-year Cycle 2/11 772 137 365.242228 1/5 355 63 365.242254 2/9 648 115 365.242284 Good for base 6 or 12 counting 3/13 941 167 365.242295 1/4 293 52 365.242321 Six Jubilees of 364 day years 3/11 817 145 365.242350 2/7 524 93 365.242366 3/10 755 134 365.242384 4/13 986 175 365.242394 17yr cycle corrected by extra leapweek 1/3 231 41 365.242424 Seven 33-year cycles 4/11 862 153 365.242459 3/8 631 112 365.242472 2/5 400 71 365.2425 Gregorian CycleSome other interesting cycles2/55 3500 621 365.242 A modified Gregorian cycle 8/45 3150 559 365.242222 Half New Orthodox cycle 14/45 3420 607 365.242398 Half MPSLC Cycle 1/2 169 30 365.242604

-Simon Cassidy wrote some notes about leap weeks to CALNDR-L in March 1997, which are kept on line they are the notes of Mar 2 and Mar 12.
+In 1997 Simon Cassidy wrote some notes about leap week calendars to CALNDR-L in March 1997, the notes of March 2 and March 12.